Birth Chart

 If you've ever pulled up your birth chart and stared at the wheel of glyphs wondering where to even start — you're not alone.
 A birth chart reading looks intimidating because it's dense: ten planets, twelve signs, twelve houses, and a web of angles between them all.
 But underneath the symbols, the chart tells a single, very personal story.

 Think of your natal chart as the owner's manual you were issued at birth.
 Most people only ever read the cover (the sun sign) and complain that it doesn't capture them.
 The real instructions are inside.
-This guide walks through how astrologers actually read a chart — the order they look at things, what each layer means, and how you can do the same for yourself.
+This guide walks through how to read a birth chart the way astrologers actually do — the order they look at things, what each layer means, and how you can do the same for yourself.
 By the end, you'll know how to move past "I'm a Libra" and into a real, working interpretation of your own placements.

 Every birth chart reading begins with the sun, moon, and rising sign — what astrologers call the Big Three.
 These are the headline placements, the ones that shape the texture of everything else.